 A day in the life of a nomad FBA seller

 I like to prep and ship from the UPS store.
 So prepping in the UPS store is not for the faint of heart.
-If you’re thinking about doing this, okay, you need to approach this with a warrior mentality.
+If you’re thinking about doing this, you need to approach this with a warrior mentality.
 So when you go to UPS, you will spend about an hour and a half prepping goods.
 And in that hour and a half, you will hear approximately 3000 people come in and say the words, “Hi, I have an Amazon return.”

 So after I’m done shipping, I sometimes just go back out and source.
 Sometimes I don’t.

-Peter: So after you’re done sourcing you usually go to the hotel. would you say you stay in hotels most nights?
+Peter: So after you’re done sourcing you usually go to the hotel.
+Would you say you stay in hotels most nights?

-His sources (nothing special)
+His inventory sources

 Peter: You and I talked before this interview, and we talked about, I said, is there anything off limits?
 And you said, maybe don’t divulge my specific sources.